 Alan R. Hinman, MD

-Alan R. Hinman, MD, is the director for programs for the Center for Vaccine Equity (CVE), a program of The Task Force for Global Health.
+Alan R. Hinman, MD, is the Consulting Advisor for the Center for Vaccine Equity (CVE), a program of The Task Force for Global Health.
 In this role, Dr. Hinman focuses on expanding access to vaccines to prevent diseases such as polio, cholera, and influenza in developing countries.

 Dr. Hinman established CVE in 2012 with a vision of a world free of vaccine-preventable diseases.
 Prior to joining The Task Force in 1996, Dr. Hinman worked at the Centers for Disease Control and Prevention for 30 years and held many positions, including director of the Immunization Division, director of the National Center for Prevention Services, and senior advisor to the director.
 He retired from the U.S. Public Health Service in July 1996, having attained the rank of assistant surgeon general.
 Dr. Hinman also held positions with the state health departments in New York and Tennessee.